hackplace-org/clicker-api/README.md

 > **Important**
 > This project requires [Bun](https://bun.sh/), which in turn requires [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows.

-This code accompanies the _HTMX and APIs_ lesson for **hack.place()**'s EquiHacks S1 event.
+This code accompanies the _HTMX and APIs_ lesson for **hack.place()**.
 For a step-by-step guide on how to create this app, please reference the accompanying presentation.